amygdalama/blog-source/content/2014-02-17-how-to-learn-programming.md

 It is essential to become aware of your fears.
 List them.
 Have someone read the list.
 You will probably giggle together.
 They are probably afraid, too.

 ##Fuck tutorials.
-Go write a program.
-Send it to another human being.
+Write a program.
+Send it to another human.
 You can send it to me!
 Here's my email: amyehanlon@gmail.com <3

 A huge shoutout to the fabulous [Mel Chua](http://melchua.com/) for talking through this post with me and giving me a better vocabulary and framework for understanding learning.